Paul Koretz: City of West Hollywood

+Gun Ban

 In 1988, Koretz sponsored a citywide ban on semi-automatic rifles, which built momentum for a subsequent statewide "assault weapons" ban.
-In 1996, Koretz co-sponsored the City's ban on "Saturday Night Specials."
-The city was the first to enact such a ban, which survived various legal assaults by the National Rifle Association.
+In 1996, Koretz co-sponsored the city's ban on "Saturday Night Specials."
+The city was the first to enact such a ban, which survived various legal challenges by the National Rifle Association of America.
 Koretz also sponsored an ordinance limiting handgun purchases to one gun per month in order to cut the resale of guns on the black market.

 Koretz served as Mayor and City Councilman for twelve years before being elected to the State Assembly.

 Koretz's former colleague on the West Hollywood City Council, Abbe Land, was a candidate for Koretz's seat in the California State Assembly, and faced former Los Angeles City Council member Mike Feuer in the June 6, 2006 Democratic primary.
 Koretz endorsed Feuer, who defeated Land, winning 52.4% of the vote to her 36.3%.